Home

 It is the work.

 You cannot order a professional to be all in.
 You cannot time their best judgment with a stopwatch or buy it with a bigger carrot.
-You can only build the conditions, trust, autonomy, mastery, purpose, honest feedback, visible progress, in which a capable person chooses to give you everything they have.
-That choice is the gap.
-Closing it, one person at a time, is the entire job.
+You can build the conditions, trust, autonomy, mastery, purpose, honest feedback, visible progress, in which a capable person chooses to give you everything they have.
+At first, you do that one person at a time.
+Higher up, you build the managers and systems that make those conditions hold across teams.
+That is the work.

 Where this comes from

 This essay is a synthesis of a century of management research.
-If a single idea here lands, the books below are where it lives in full.
+If a single idea here lands, the sources below are where it lives in full.

 The nature of the work